Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Conclusions

 \section{Conclusions}

-We have presented two minimum Hamming distance upper bounds for QC LDPC codes, one based on the polynomial parity-check matrix and one on the weight matrix.
-Afterwards, we have investigated how these upper bound can be strengthened based on the knowledge of Tanner graph parameters like girth.
-We have also constructed several classes of codes that achieve (or come close) these minimum Hamming distance upper bounds.
+We have presented two minimum/free Hamming distance upper bounds for QC/convolutional codes, one based on the polynomial parity-check matrix and one on the weight matrix.
+Afterwards, we have seen how these upper bounds can be strengthened based on the knowledge of Tanner graph parameters like girth.
+We have also constructed several classes of codes that achieve (or come close to) these minimum Hamming distance upper bounds.
+Several extensions of these results have recently been presented by Butler and Siegel~\cite{Butler:Siegel:10:1}.

-In future work it would be interesting to establish similar bounds for the minimum pseudo-weight (for different channels) of QC LDPC codes.
-(Some initial investigations in that direction are presented in~\cite{Smarandache:Vontobel:09:2:subm}.)
+In future work it would be interesting to establish similar bounds for the minimum pseudo-weight (for different channels) of QC/convolutional LDPC codes.
+(Some initial investigations in that direction are presented in~\cite{Smarandache:Vontobel:09:2}.)